JohnBinford/AppleWood-Pointe/Collateral/Discussion.md

 * * *

 ####  Topic:  What might "Topics" or "discussions" look like?
 (Submitted by Eric-S.)
--  John-B replied 01/18/23: Here are some sample discussions. <br> </br>
+-  John-B replied 01/18/23: Here are some sample discussions. <br> <br>
    -  __Subject:  Other Location's Workshop Organization.__
         -  John-D question 01/20/23:<br>Have any of you heard from other Applewood location workshop users on how they organized their workshop?
         -  Donald-D replied 01/21/23:<br>Eagan Applewood user told me that they brought tools in when the time came and they then threw out ones they didn't want.